adrianomr/video-encoder/readme.md

 ## Objective

 The objective of this project is to create a video encoder that process several videos at same time.
 For this, we are going to work with goroutines and channels.
+The encoder will convert video from MP4 to MPEG-DASH

 ## Memory